 When you get the itch to switch your dÃ©cor as often as I do, unless your independentlyÂ wealthy, you employ tactics that will enable you to make changes on a budget.Â When I’m saving a small fortune byÂ doing the sewing myself, I can splurge on fabulous upholstery grade fabric, of course at an equally fabulous sale price.

-After unsuccessfully investing far too much time this spring searching for the perfect creamy white velvet fabric for the living room window, and not really being all that excited about breakingÂ out the sewing machine, I decided I could gussy-up a pair of ready-made drapes to scratch that itch to switch.Â
+After unsuccessfully investing far too much time this spring searching for the perfect creamy white velvet fabric for the living room window drapes, and not really being all that excited about breakingÂ out the sewing machine, I decided I could gussy-up a pair of ready-made drapes to scratch that itch to switch.Â

 To get the full look, I used two panels on each side of the picture window.

 Still refusing to drag out the sewing machine, I meticulously hot glued both the trim and the ribbon.
 I love how the light flows through the white drapes.

-Of course, now there’s the issue of the adjoining dining room window.
-Oh, the life and mind of a home decor blogger.
-But first, I spy my favorite summer spot right outside that window.
+That’s a wrap for now.
+I spy my favorite summer spot right outside that window.
 I think I’ll do a little swingin’ before I start another project.Â There may be a little negotiating, as it’s a popular location this spring. Â You can read about this early summer DIY here.
 I’ll be back directly!